myTerminal/power-guard/README.md

     power-guard

 By default, it watches the remaining charge on the battery and suspends the computer when it drops below 10%.
-You can also optionally specifify the minimum threshold percentage of charge as an argument.
+You can also optionally specify the minimum threshold percentage of charge as an argument.

     power-guard 7